clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

    :ref:`autospec`, the kernel is not.
 This means control files provided by autospec are not available  and changes must be made directly.

 #.
-Open the Linux kernel package RPM SPEC file in an editor
+Open the Linux kernel package RPM SPEC file in an editor.

    .. code-block:: bash

       $EDITOR linux.spec

 #.
-Modify the Version, Release, and Source0 URL entries at the top of the file
+Modify the Version, Release, and Source0 URL entries at the top of the file.

       .. code-block:: bash